rileyjshaw/rileyjshaw.github.io/src/data/markdown/about/work/repair_matters.md

 ### Repair Matters

-I volunteer with [Repair Matters](http://repairmatters.ca).
-Repair Matters is a Vancouver-based initiative that empowers people to take part in repair and fix their stuff.
+I volunteer with [Repair Matters](http://repairmatters.ca), which is a Vancouver-based initiative that empowers people to take part in repair and fix their stuff.

-I've been interviewed for my work with Repair Matters [by the CBC](/blog/repair-matters-on-cbc-radio).
+I've been interviewed [by the CBC](/blog/repair-matters-on-cbc-radio) for the work we do.